 As an artist, Swanson combines several traditions: medieval painting, biblical illustration, “outsider art,” the Mexican muralists and the art of persuasion of Catholic social justice movements.

-But Cecilia González-Andrieu ’80, theological studies professor in the Bellarmine College of Liberal Arts, who has known Swanson for more than a decade, says he’s more than just an artist.
+But Cecilia González-Andrieu ’80, M.A. ’01, theological studies professor in the Bellarmine College of Liberal Arts, who has known Swanson for more than a decade, says he’s more than just an artist.
 She deems him “an important contemporary theologian,” albeit one who does his work through visual means.

 Swanson’s knack for combining disparate lineages and influences comes, in large part, from his background.
 He was raised in El Monte in the 1940s and ’50s, when the city was full of walnut and dairy farms.
 It was also dominated by Midwesterners and Dust Bowl refugees, with Latinos confined to their own barrio.
 The young Swanson had a foot in both worlds — his father was an immigrant from Sweden, his mother from Mexico’s Chihuahua hills — but those worlds were kept rigidly separate outside his own family.

 Despite a brief tenure as a pre-med student at then-Loyola University, Swanson had trouble summoning the funds or attention to complete college.

 His early adulthood was shaped by his exposure to Catholic social justice icons like Dorothy Day and Cesar Chavez.
 He worked with the United Farm Workers and progressive immigrants’ rights groups, registering voters and marching against the Vietnam War.
 The notion of the common good spoke to him.

 By his late 20s, Swanson had a set of convictions but little education, no profession and no real direction in life.
 “I was so despondent,” he says.
 “I wasn’t comfortable with academia or processing words.
 I was ready to give up.”
 He dropped out of UCLA and felt lost.